infracost/docs/blog/2021-03-17-infracost-diff.md

   ```
 4. Finally we show a summary at the bottom: the EC2 instance change reduces the cost by 17%, and you can use the above yaml file to do simple what-if analysis on the Lambda costs.

-The new `infracost diff` command is used by our [CI/CD integrations](/docs/integrations/cicd) and as always, we look forward to your hearing your use-cases and [issues](https://github.com/infracost/infracost/issues).
+The new `infracost diff` command is used by our [**CI/CD integrations**](/docs/integrations/cicd) and is open source alongside the rest of Infracost.
+We look forward to hearing what you do with it via [GitHub issues](https://github.com/infracost/infracost/issues) or our [community Slack](https://www.infracost.io/community-chat)!